grumpi/domvm-isomorphic-example/README.md

 Some considerations commonly brought up:

 1. Search engine indexing of content in the Single-Page-Application.
 This seems to be less relevant nowadays since the major search engines seem to run the JavaScript and, thus, index what is rendered by the Single-Page-Application.
+Search engines that don't run JavaScript won't index the information to be found under the URLs of the Single-Page-Application.
 2. Graceful degradation.
 As in, letting people on less cpable browsing agents (which are not supported by the Single-Page-Application) peruse content and, possibly, some of the interactive features of the Single-Page-Application.
+When the user's browser can't run the Single-Page-Application, that can be a problem.
 3. "Time to first content".
 How long it takes to see what's on the page when you click a link leading from the rest of the web to some content in the Single-Page-Application.
 Naively set-up Single-Page-Applications are notorious for first having to load their own JavaScript, running that, then having to go for another roundtrip (or several) to the server(s) to fetch the actual content.
 This is **slow**.
 Whether this initial slowness is perceived as a minor nuisance or a major headache depends on the user's connection.

 **So, if Single-Page-Applications are so horrible, why do people even build them in the first place?**